FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 1. Create a backup of your existing Sims.exe as Sims Backup.exe
 2. Edit Sims.exe to your custom resolution
 3. Optionally extracts dgVoodoo2
-4. Extract and resize UI graphics from UIGraphics.far to your custom resolution
+4. Resize UI graphics to your custom resolution

 ![Main Application](https://i.imgur.com/tbNdvkt.png)